Graduate Program Brochure

 The UC Davis anthropology faculty is organized into two wings: Evolutionary Processes (E-Wing) and Sociocultural Processes (S-Wing): the former provides instruction in the subdisciplines of archaeology, human behavioral ecology, molecular anthropology, paleoanthropology and primatology (subsequently termed concentrations); and the latter in linguistic and sociocultural anthropology.
 Geographic and topical specialties of the faculty are available via the departmental website.
 There are about 70 graduate students currently registered in the graduate program.

 The online application includes all supplemental materials, including three letters of recommendation, a writing sample, Graduate Record Examination scores, (School Code 4834, Department Code 1701) and curriculum vita.
 Only academic transcripts should be sent directly to the department.
-Please try to send them so they arrive no later than November 15 as they need to be further processed.

 Each student is admitted to either the E-Wing or the S-Wing.
 While most requirements are uniform across the entire department, there are some distinct sub disciplinary requirements, noted in relevant sections under that heading.